scriptorum/SMBigSkin/README.md

 ## INSTALL
 Make sure your SynthMaster skins folder is read and writable.
 On Windows you might find this folder at`C:\Program Files\KV331 Audio\SynthMaster\Resources\Skins` and on OSX at `/Library/Application Support/KV331 Audio/SynthMaster/Resources/Skins`.

 There are some skins in there with unhelpful names (such as *New Skin ###*).
 You may wish to rename these folder to something more appropriate, such as the name of the skin itself.
 The skin name is in the first line of *interface.xml* in the folder, e.g.: ```<InterfaceDefinition name="Default Skin-Blue"/>```.

 Download the *SMBigSkin.js* and *package.json* files into a folder.
 If you have git, you can do this with `git clone https://github.com/scriptorum/SMBigSkin.git`.

 This script requires [NodeJS](https://nodejs.org/en/), so install it if needed.
-Also install NPM if NodeJS for some wacky reason didn't include it.
+This should also install the command *npm*.

 The script also requires [Graphics Magick](http://www.graphicsmagick.org/).
 You can install it manually, with homebrew (`brew install graphicsmagick`).
 (On Mac, you could also use MacPorts: `port install GraphicsMagick`).
 Make sure the application is added to your PATH so you can run it from the command line.

 Now you can tell NPM to install the package dependencies (`npm install`).
 This will scan *package.json* for the dependencies, and install them into a new *node_modules* subfolder.

+You probably will need to open up write access to the Skins folder for the script to create the new skin in it.
+On Windows, navigate to the Resources folder, right click on Skins, select Properties, and add write permissions.
+On Mac, you can do this on command line: `sudo chmod -R 777 Skins`.

 ## CONFIGURE AND RUN
 Configure your settings in the *SMBigSkin.js* script.